trentonallan/neural-network-py/README.md

 # Neural Network from Scratch

 2-layer feedforward network in pure NumPy with hand-coded backpropagation.
-No frameworks, no autograd - all 12 partial derivatives manually derived and implemented.
+No frameworks, no autograd.
+All 12 partial derivatives manually derived and implemented.

 ## Implementation